fluidware/fluidsurveys-docs/chapters/Editor/questionoptions.rst

 	*Figure 9.1* Questions not yet randomized

-However, after loading the survey a second time, the questions "What are your favourite styles of Jazz? (select all that apply)" and "Who's your favourite Jazz artist?" are flipped
+However, after loading the survey a second time, the questions "What are your favorite styles of Jazz? (select all that apply)" and "Who's your favorite Jazz artist?" are flipped

 .. figure:: ../../resources/editor/post_random.png
 	:align: center